 Dutch Harbor sits on the west side of Conanicut Island, and is protected on the west by Dutch Island.
 The 102 acre island is uninhabited, but was the home to Fort Greble, built in 1865.
 Dutch Island served as a prisoner of war camp in WWII, and has since been uninhabited and undeveloped.
 There are ruins of a few military buildings and a light house, but the state owned island is used largely as a wildlife refuge, and occasionally used by the RI National Guard for training.
 The anchorage is large, not crowded, and very quiet.
 A beautiful spot to spend the night.
 You can see the top of the Claiborn Pell (Newport) Bridge from the anchorage, and we were treated to a fireworks display over the bridge that evening!

 The next morning, Sunday, August 26, we only needed to get around the point to Newport, so we took a bit of a detour around the neck to check out the Newport mansions from the water.
 Unbelievable!
 Not bad for a “summer cottage”!

 A few of the mansions of Newport

-We entered Newport Harbor headed for Newport Harbor Hotel and Marina.
-There was a regatta going on, and while it was spectacular to watch, it made for a crazy entry to the harbor!
+We entered Newport Harbor and headed for Newport Harbor Hotel and Marina.
+It’s was a busy Sunday afternoon, and there was a regatta going on, and while it was spectacular to watch, it made for a crazy, nail biting entry to the harbor!
 And, yes, those sailboats really did get that close to us!

 Entering Newport Harbor